 8) If you’ve appeared in any newspapers, magazines, etc. try to incorporate them into your display.

 Above all, one of the biggest perks to doing book signings is a feeling of legitimacy.
 For new authors, and self published ones in particular, sometimes one doesn’t always feel like a “real” author.
-There are few things that can cure that like meeting a child who tells you you’re living her dream, or having an elderly man tell you that young people like you give him hope for the future.
+There are few things that can cure that like meeting a child who tells you you’re living her dream, or having an elderly man tell you that people like you give him hope for the future.
 That feeling alone is worth putting in the work to make public appearances.

 Just a few quick updates: